mikerockett/pipeline/readme.md

   ->afterEach(/** callable **/);
 ```

-If you are using PHP 8 or higher, it is encouraged that you use [named arguments](https://stitcher.io/blog/php-8-named-arguments) instead:
+However, it is encouraged that you use [named arguments](https://stitcher.io/blog/php-8-named-arguments):

 ```php
 $processor = new TapProcessor(